 The main result of this section is based on the two lemmas that follow next.
-In the first lemma (\cref{lem:tuple-W1}) we show a reduction from \dbinpacking problem to \dtuple problem, which implies W[1]-hardness of the latter.
+In the first lemma (\cref{lem:tuple-W1}) we show a reduction from the \dbinpacking problem to the \dtuple problem, which implies \W{1}-hardness of the latter.

 \begin{lemma} \dtuple problem is \W{1}-hard parameterized by $d$. \end{lemma}